 - Turkey Gouda Party Rolls With Honey Mustard

-If you try this dip or any other recipe on the blog, please rate the recipe and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+Enjoy!
+If you make this Skinny Crockpot Spinach Artichoke Dip or any other recipe from Nourish and Fete, please rate it and leave a comment below.
+We love hearing from you, and other readers will benefit from your experience!

 Skinny Crockpot Spinach Artichoke Dip

 - 10 ounces (about 300 grams) fresh baby spinach , roughly chopped

 - 1 (13.75 ounce or 400 grams) can artichoke hearts , drained and roughly chopped